Contemporary photographer captures image of HAC battlefield at Beersheba

 This is a modern, relevant charity, but one with ancient roots at the heart of the City of London.

-Click here to read the full article, or scroll below and click the banner to start your own personal search on Find My Past...
+Click here to read the full article, or click the Find My Past banner (below) to start your own personal search through HAC First World War Records.